Seaton Schroeder: Career

 After specializing in hydrographic duties for 11 years, he spent two years in the Office of Naval Intelligence (ONI) where he helped develop the Driggs-Schroeder rapid-fire gun in partnership with Navy Commander William H. Driggs.
 He returned to sea in 1890 as the Commanding Officer of Vesuvius.
 In 1893, he began a three-year tour as an ordnance officer for the Naval Gun Factory at the Washington Navy Yard and as the recorder of the Board of Inspection and Survey, joining the Board as a member in 1894.

 Following his appointment as executive officer of the battleship Massachusetts (BB-2), he participated in the American blockade of Santiago, Cuba, during the Spanish–American War and was advanced three numbers in rank "for eminent and conspicuous conduct in battle" during five engagements between May 31 and July 4, 1898.

-He was appointed Naval governor of Guam on 19 July 1900, and there commanded Yosemite and later, Brutus (AC-15).
+He was appointed Naval governor of Guam in April 1900, holding held that position until 1903.
+He commanded Yosemite and later, Brutus (AC-15).
 On May 1, 1903, Schroeder became Chief Intelligence Officer of the Navy.
 He assumed command of Virginia (BB-13) upon her first commissioning on May 7, 1906 and afterwards commanded various divisions in the Atlantic Fleet.

 Promoted to rear admiral in 1908, he hoisted his flag on Connecticut (BB-18) when he took command of the Atlantic Fleet on March 8, 1909.
 Two months later, Schroeder was assigned to the Navy General Board.
-Schroeder was placed on the retired list on August 17, 1911 and retired to his home in Jamestown, Rhode Island.
+Schroeder was placed on the retired list on August 17, 1911, and retired to his home in Jamestown, Rhode Island.

 Rear Admiral Schroeder was recalled to active duty in 1912 to prepare a new signal book, and again in World War I to serve as Chief Hydrographer and the Navy representative on the United States Geographic Board.
 He died at the Naval Hospital, Washington, D.C., on October 19, 1922.